 The digestive system of a cat is also quite similar to that of most four footed mammals except for its intestines which are shorter.
 Its digestive system is divided into two regions: the alimentary canal and accessory glands.
 The alimentary canal of a cat consists of the mouth, pharynx, lips, teeth, tongue, esophagus, stomach, small and large intestines and the anus; its accessory gland on the other hand consists of the pancreas, liver, and salivary glands.
 All organs of the digestive system help to process the food cats eat; the intestine on the other hand works to extract the nutrients in food and passes out the waste.

-We hope this article has been helpful and provided you with information as regards the anatomy of our favorite animal creatures.
+We hope this article has been helpful and provided you with information as regards the anatomy of our favorite feline.
 And we also hope that as a cat owner, learning a thing or two from this article inspires you to have a deeper appreciation for your feline friend.

 Kritter Kommunity Contributor